 - Have a valid U.S. social security number

-- Self-identify as educationally, socially, or economically disadvantaged AND/OR demonstrated commitment to serve under-served populations within the U.S. (See detailed criteria on application.)
+- Self-identify as educationally, socially, or economically disadvantaged and demonstrated commitment to serve underserved US populations.

-- Students must have a minimum cumulative and science GPA of 3.2
+- Have a minimum cumulative and science GPA of 3.2

 - Completed the following courses: